FrancisVega/Sketch-Copy-Layers-Styles/README.md

 # Transfer (assign) layers styles

 ## How to use
-1 - Copy the style from one layers
+1 - Copy the style from one layer

 2 - Select target layer(s) and paste :)